 1. How is Drexel monitoring the coronavirus outbreak?

 A team of University officials including members of the University Travel Risk Review committee and Drexel's Senior Director for International Health, Safety and Security is actively monitoring the outbreak of the coronavirus, also known as COVID-19, worldwide and in particular locations where members of the Drexel community frequently travel.
 This team uses several sources including the Centers for Disease Control, the U.S. Department of State, On Call International, a network of safety and security specialists and open source news to assess the spread of the coronavirus and its potential impact on Drexel travelers.
 Emergency updates are regularly posted indicating areas of concern being monitored by the University.

 2. What changes has Drexel made to its international programming in light of the coronavirus?

-Due to the continuing growth in cases of COVID-19 worldwide and concerns about the viability of international travel and its impact on public health, Drexel has cancelled winter term international travel.
-This includes international co-op placements, all study abroad programs for the spring term, all student organization international travel and faculty and staff international travel.
+Due to the continuing growth in cases of COVID-19 worldwide and concerns about the viability of international travel and its impact on public health, Drexel has cancelled all Intensive Courses Abroad for the Summer and Fall 2021 terms.
 Faculty and staff international travel is also cancelled until further notice.